-Even big players fall victim to this:
+Even big players fall victim to improper inventory forecasting.

 As mentioned above, a retailer’s worst nightmare is to go out of stock.
 Lost sales and lost goodwill can tarnish a brand’s reputation in record time.
 However, with effective inventory control to ensure that well-received products can always be delivered, going out of stock can be avoided with good inventory control.

 H&M manufactures 80% of its retail inventory in advance and introduces the remaining 20% based on the most current market trends.
-These manufacturing strategies helps the company to reduce lead times, keeping them at the top of their inventory control game.
+These manufacturing strategies help the company to reduce lead times, keeping them at the top of their inventory control game.

 Read next: Introduction to inventory forecasting